zeus911/certificate-authority-1/README.md

 - The repository is checked out to $HOME/git/certificate-authority.

 ## Root Certificate Authority (RCA) root certificate creation
-1. Individual designated as the RCA creates their Private Key (PK)
+1. Individual designated as the RCA creates their Private Key (PK).
+Executing the following script will result in a new private key at root/ca/private/ca.key.pem.
-  `./scripts/root/ca/create-root-key.sh`
+  `./scripts/root/create-root-key.sh`
-1. Individual designated as the RCA creates their root certificate
+1. Individual designated as the RCA creates their root certificate.
+Executing the following script will result in a new root certificate at root/ca/certs/ca.cert.pem.
-  `./scripts/root/ca/create-root-certificate.sh`
+  `./scripts/root/create-root-certificate.sh`
-1. Individual designated as the RCA verifies the new root certificate
+1. Individual designated as the RCA verifies the new root certificate.
+Executing the following script will not create any files, it just displays details on the root certificate that was created in the previous command.
-  `./scripts/root/ca/verify-root-certificate.sh`
+  `./scripts/root/verify-root-certificate.sh`

 ## Intermediate Certificate Authority (ICA) intermediate certificate creation
 1. Individual designated as the ICA creates their PK